 Example 4 (More than)

 An industrial supply company averages 3.4 minor defects per vehicle sold.
-For any given vehicle, what is the probability that there are more than 5 minor defects?
+For any given vehicle, what is the probability of more than 5 minor defects?

 Example 5 (Exactly)

-In the Pacific ocean, there is an average of 1.5 fish per gallon of water.
+The Pacific Ocean has an average of 1.5 fish per gallon of water.
 If you looked at any given gallon of water in the Pacific Ocean, what is the probability that there would be exactly 3 fish?

 Six Sigma Black Belt Certification Poisson Distribution Questions:

-Answer: 5.0 For Poisson distributions, the standard deviation is approximated by the square root of the mean.
+5.0 For Poisson distributions, the Standard Deviation is approximated by the square root of the mean.
 The square root of 25 is 5.